SSC Biology Suggestion Question 2021

-SSC Biology Suggestion Question 2020.
+SSC Biology Suggestion Question 2021.
 SSC suggestion and question was published by the Board of Intermediate and Secondary Education, Dhaka.
-The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. the educational institution, as well as of the supervision, control and the evolution of these institutions.
+The Board of Intermediate and Secondary Education, Dhaka is an autonomous organization, responsible for the holding of two public examinations (SSC & HSC) and recognition of the newly created non-Govt. the educational institution, as well as of the supervision, control, and evolution of these institutions.

 Biology is the natural science that studies life and living organisms, including their physical structure, chemical processes, molecular interactions, physiological mechanisms, development, and evolution.

 Genes are the primary units of inheritance in all organisms.
 A gene is a unit of heredity and corresponds to a region of DNA that influences the form or function of an organism in specific ways.
 All organisms, from bacteria to animals, share the same basic machinery that copies and translates DNA into proteins.
 Cells transcribe a DNA gene into an RNA version of the gene, and a ribosome then translates the RNA into a sequence of amino acids known as a protein.

 The translation code from RNA codon to amino acid is the same for most organisms.
 For example, a sequence of DNA that codes for insulin in humans also codes for insulin when inserted into other organisms, such as plants.

 DNA is found as linear chromosomes in eukaryotes and circular chromosomes in prokaryotes.
 A chromosome is an organized structure consisting of DNA and histones.
 The set of chromosomes in a cell and any other hereditary information found in the mitochondria, chloroplasts, or other locations is collectively known as a cell’s genome.
 In eukaryotes, genomic DNA is localized in the cell nucleus, or with small amounts in mitochondria and chloroplasts.